 Coach Bakich weighs in on U-M's latest games, including the play of Kevin White and Michael O'Neil (May 9).

-Erik Bakich completed his second season as head coach of the University of Michigan baseball program in 2014.
+Erik Bakich enters his third season as head coach of the University of Michigan baseball program in 2015.
 Bakich was announced as the 19th head coach in the history of Michigan baseball on June 27, 2012.

 The 2014 edition of the Michigan baseball team won 30 games and finished in a tie for fourth place in the Big Ten Conference.
 U-M also advanced to the semifinals of the Big Ten Tournament, winning a pair of games in that tournament for the first time since 2008.
 Bakich coached a pair of All-Big Ten honorees (Jackson Glines - 2nd, Travis Maezes - 3rd) and four Academic All-Big Ten selections.
 Juniors James Bourque and Trent Szkutnik were both picked in the 2014 MLB First-Year Player Draft and freshman Brett Adcock and Carmen Benedetti were named to both the Big Ten All-Freshman and the Louisville Slugger Freshman All-America teams.